 History of Heroin Use in Appalachia

+Heroin is extremely addicting, and the government (National Institute on Drug Abuse) estimates that 23% of individuals that use heroin become addicted to it.
 The history behind Appalachia’s obsession with drugs is long and varied.
-The area is stricken with poverty, a factor that commonly leads to drug abuse.
+The area is stricken with poverty, a factor that commonly leads to drug use.
 The unfortunate results of one survey named Clay County, Kentucky, as the most challenging area of the country in which to live, based on household income, life expectancy, and disability rate.
 Several other southeastern U.S. counties accompanied Clay County near the bottom, according to the New York Times’ survey, including: Humphreys County, Mississippi; East Carroll Parish, Louisiana; Jefferson County, Georgia; and Lee County, Arkansas.
-The study points to poverty, as well as the fact that many Appalachian residents are isolated from major highways and cities, as the stem of many of its problems, including the area’s high rates of drug abuse.
-As residents in some of the poorest and most geographically isolated counties in the country struggle with daily life, chronic pain, depression, mental illness, and poor opportunities, many have turned to prescription painkillers to get through the day.
-Opiates like prescription painkillers provide physical pain relief and a feeling of euphoria that helps take troubles away for the moment.
+The study points to poverty, as well as the fact that many Appalachian residents are isolated from major highways and cities, as the stem of many of its problems, including the area’s high rates of drug use.
+As residents in some of the poorest and most geographically isolated counties in the country struggle with daily life, chronic pain, depression, mental illness, and poor opportunities, many have turned to prescription painkillers to get through the day. [middle-callout] Opiates like prescription painkillers provide physical pain relief and a feeling of euphoria that helps take troubles away for the moment.
 However, after the high has worn off, users quickly realize that they are still in the same situation they were in before they got high.
 They are trapped in the drug addiction and cannot stop.
-Heroin is an easy substitute for those that abuse prescription opioids, which is why it is becoming such a problem in Appalachia.
+Heroin is an easy substitute for those that use prescription opioids, which is why it is becoming such a problem in Appalachia.
 Residents of these states that have been using and abusing prescription painkillers for some time now are quickly turning to heroin.
 For these residents, heroin is less expensive, it is easier to obtain as the government cracks down on regulating painkiller prescribers, and most users claim it offers a better high.
 Heroin dealers have found the Appalachian region of the United States to be an easy target.
 Most heroin coming into the area originates from Mexico; traveling north to cities such as Chicago, Pittsburgh, Philadelphia and Baltimore before arriving in Appalachia.
 Suppliers know that these residents are willing to pay.
 West Virginia federal district attorney William Ihlenfeld recently told West Virginia Public Broadcasting’s Ben Adducchio, “They can sell a stamp bag [of heroin] for a lot more in northern West Virginia than they can on the streets in Chicago, or Cleveland.
 They put that in our marketing plan, and they are very good at what they do.
 That’s what we are up against.”

 Dangerous New Trends in Heroin